PierreLEDEZ/bvh2img/README.md

 # run the script
 $ python main.py [--test] [--config path_to_config_file] [--details some text here] [-h] optional arguments:
-    -h, --help                                            Show this help message and exit -t, --test                                            Test the script on 10 files -c path_to_config_file, --config path_to_config_file  Use a config file -d some text here for the filename, --details some text here for the filename
+    -h, --help                                                   Show this help message and exit -t, --test                                                   Test the script on 10 files -c path_to_config_file, --config path_to_config_file         Use a config file -d text for the filename, --details text for the filename    Add additionnal informations to filename

 ```